 Table of Contents

 Talispatra is a coniferous medicinal tree found in Himalaya.
-It is known as Talispatra in Ayurveda, Talispatri in Siddha and Talisapattar in Unani.
+It is known as Talispatra in Ayurveda, Talispatri in Siddha, and Talisapattar in Unani.
 For therapeutic purpose the leaves of the tree are used.
 The leaves can be used fresh, dried, as tincture, infusion or confection.
-They are mainly indicated in infections of upper and lower respiratory tract.
+They are the mainly indicated in infections of upper, and lower respiratory tract.

 Abies webbiana is a tall, evergreen fir tree with thick, spreading, horizontal branches.
 It reaches height of 60 meters.
 It is a coniferous tree found in Himalayas at high altitude of 2800-10000 feet.
 It is most common at higher range of Himalaya.
 The dark-brown cones appear in October-November.

 The wood of the tree is used in constructional work.